TheEnbyWitch/CoDMayaTools/README.md

 ## Cosmetic Bones:

-In Black Ops 3 we have now have "cosmetic bones", these are usually bones that define face features, or small cosmetic features on the model.
-If you're porting from Black Ops 3, cosmetic joints are usually obvious, as they are ton of joints with no children parented to 1 joint, for character models for example, this is the joint "head".
+In Black Ops 3 we have now have "cosmetic bones", these are usually bones that define face features or small cosmetic features on the model.
+If you're porting from Black Ops 3, cosmetic joints are usually obvious, as they are a large number of joints with no children parented to 1 joint, for character models for example, this is the joint "head".

-All cosmetic bones share the same parent, and thus it was easier to mark 1 joint as the parent and everything under that joint be cosmetic, to do this:
+All cosmetic bones share the same parent, and thus it is easier to mark 1 joint as the parent and everything under that joint be cosmetic, to do this:

 1) Select the parent of the cosmetic bones.